acircleda/blog/content/post/2021-10-25-a-zotero-workflow-for-r/index.en.md

 -   `file` refers to the clean document `citr` creates that only includes citations referenced in my R files.
 This file is included in my YAML: `bibliography: references.bib`

 The above process keeps a properly updated bibliography that contains no superfluous references.
 In addition, as I am knitting, the console shoots out warnings of any references missing, most often because of typos or issues with hyphens (tip: don't use hyphens).
-This allows me to fix citations and re-knit quickly, ensuring a properly cited final document.
+This allows me to fix citations and re-knit quickly, ensuring a properly-cited final document.

 I find the above workflow convenient and low maintenance.
 The only effort is the initial setup, adding additional Markdown files to the `rmd_file` argument as needed, and fixing missing citations.
 Combining R and Zotero is pretty easy and makes the writing experience pleasurable.
 So, I highly recommend writing in R. However, even if you choose to write in another platform (Word, Google Docs), I still highly recommend Zotero because it is free, easy-to-use, and open source - which means many robust addons to improve its functionality.